-Like any other tool or device, fitness tracker does nothing itself.
+Like any other tool or device, the fitness tracker does nothing itself.
 It will never do a magic to make you fit but it is you who can bring the change by using the tracker properly and regularly.
-That is why it is most important set some realistic expectations from your tracker.
-As we have already discussed, fitness trackers are still not accurate, so it can be a frustrating factor but on the other hand, fitness bands can be the biggest motivation you have.
+That is why it is most important to set some realistic expectations from your tracker.
+As we have already discussed, activity monitors are still not accurate, so it can be a frustrating factor but on the other hand, fitness bands can be the biggest motivation you have.

 Wear it Always to get more accurate results:

 Although this is certain that you will be wearing your band most of the time but it is very important to wear it always, no matter what you are doing.
 Definitely, your tracker will never count the steps if you have taken it off your wrist and this will result in false results at the end of the day.